opensci/blog.opensci.info/_posts/2014-09-29-PLoS-ALM-Charts-Google-Fusion-Tables.md

 * `title` A title to describe the chart.
 * `vAxis` Control settings for the vertical axis, such as `title` to show what the axis is measuring.

-> Modifying a few lines from the sample code creates chart with our data
 {% highlight javascript linenos hl_lines="4 7 8" %}
       google.visualization.drawChart({
         "containerId": "visualization_div",